radusofron/Licenta/README.md

 * to examine some statistics (derived from users’ evaluations)
 * to see and sort the reviews written by other users
 * to find the latest news
-* to check the weather forecast
+* to check the weather forecast.

 Also, the users can see some statistics about their travel activity.